Frequently asked Questions

 Yes.
-The Hotel Albany, a Hilton Affiliate (formerly the Crowne Plaza Albany) is within walking distance of the finish line and the buses to the start.
+The Hilton Albany is within walking distance of the finish line and the buses to the start.
 A special rate is available for race participants and families.
 Check out the “Lodging” section of the website for more information.

 - Is there a race expo?

 Yes.
-The expo takes place on Saturday, October 12, 2013 from 10 a.m. to 6 p.m. at the Hotel Albany on State and Lodge Street in downtown Albany.
+The expo takes place on Saturday, October 8, 2016 from 10 a.m. to 6 p.m. at the Hilton Albany on State and Lodge Street in downtown Albany.
 Packet pickup will also be held at the expo.
 Our expo exhibitors will include retail vendors, running and health-related organizations, running clubs and other organizations of interest to our participants.
-The Hudson Mohawk Road Runners Club will host a sneaker and t-shirt recycling booth – please bring your used running shoes (shoe laces tied together) and gently worn t-shirts for donation to local charities.

 - Is there day-of-race packet pick up?

-No. All race packets must be picked up on Saturday, October 12, 2013 at the Hotel Albany from 10 am to 6 p.m.
+No. All race packets must be picked up on Saturday, October 8, 2016 at the Hilton Albany from 10 am to 6 p.m.
 You may have someone else pick up your packet for you.
 They must have a copy of your photo ID and a note giving permission for another individual to pick up your packet.

 - When is the last day I can register for the race?

-Both races are now sold out.
-There is no wait list.
+Both races sell out quickly.
+Register early.
+There will be no wait list.